sandboxie-plus/sandboxie-docs/Content/ConfigureMenu.md

 Note: Manual editing of Sandboxie.ini is not recommended.
 You are advised to use [Sandbox Settings](SandboxSettings.md) and other configuration windows in [Sandboxie Control](SandboxieControl.md) to make any changes to the configuration of Sandboxie.

 Note: The [Sandboxie Ini](SandboxieIni.md) configuration file is usually located in the _Windows_ folder, and cannot be modified by non-privileged user accounts.
-If you use Windows Vista with User Account Controls (UAC), you may have to elevate to an Administrator account before you can modify Sandboxie.ini.
+If you use Windows with User Account Control (UAC), you may have to elevate to an Administrator account before you can modify Sandboxie.ini.

 * * *